ec-europa/europa-component-library/docs/conventions/component.md

 ## Twig

+Every component should have a directly usable twig file.
+The goal is to be able to include the component in other molecules/organisms (by putting most of the content in context).

 Apart from [rules that should be applied to all twig files](twig.md), there are some specifications for components:

 ### File name